 Old Town Square

-Filled with that classic architecture you hear about in fairy tales the Old Town Square has so many incredible buildings to capture.
+You cannot have a list of the most Instagrammable spots in Prague without Old Town Square.
+Filled with that classic architecture you hear about in fairy tales the square has so many incredible buildings to capture.
 One of the best though has to be the Church of Our Lady before Tyn, which overlooks the square.
-It does get quite busy in the square so our advice would be to get there early to avoid photo bombers.
+It does get quite busy here so our advice would be to arriveearly to avoid the crowds and the inevitable photo bombers.

 For us the Old Town Square really captures the essence of the city and really is one of the best photo spots in Prague.
 To get here you follow the cobbled streets from the Charles Bridge.
 If you get lost along the way it really doesn’t matter because the back lanes are just as beautiful and photogenic.